Vietnam’s To Lam edges closer to new leadership term after decisive congress cut short

 Follow topic:

-HANOI – Vietnam Communist Party delegates begin voting on Jan 22 in a process that will end with the selection of its general secretary, officials said, as the party shortened its congress in a sign of broad consensus for the reappointment of current leader To Lam.
+HANOI – Vietnam Communist Party delegates begin voting on Jan 22 in a process that will end with the selection of its general secretary, officials and state media said, as the party shortened its congress in a sign of broad consensus for the reappointment of current leader To Lam.

 The congress of the ruling Communist Party, held once every five years to select leaders and set political and economic priorities, was initially planned to last until Jan 25.
 Delegates voted on Jan 21, however, to wrap up the meeting as early as Jan 23, the government said on its news portal.

-Some congresses in the past required longer debates to decide leadership positions, warranting the initial week-long schedule for this year’s congress.
+Some congresses in the past required longer debates to decide leadership positions, warranting the initial week-long schedule for 2026’s congress.

 No schedule has been given for the final voting session.
-Officials said it could happen as early as Jan 22.
+Officials said it could happen as early as Jan 22 or on Jan 23.
 REUTERS